-Custom user Macros can be programmed, to record sequences of button presses or commands.
+Custom user Macros can be programmed, to record either sequences of button presses or syntax commands.
 Macros can then be recalled and played back via various methods.

-FLX can store up to 240 macros (Fixture Macros and User Macros combined).
+FLX can store up to 240 user macros.

 To start recording your own sequence of button presses or commands as a macro, you can first choose the macro number you wish this macro to be recorded to.
 You can use either of the following methods: